Female copulatory vocalizations: In humans

-Theories are more diverse in regard to women’s sexual vocalizing.
+Theories are more diverse in regard to women's sexual vocalizing.

-On one hand, researchers have noted some apparently communicative patterns in women’s copulatory vocalizations that suggest some parallels with those of other primates (including an invitation to sperm competition, given that female sexual vocalizations, like those of other primates, serve as "copulation calls" noticeable to other men and exciting to them if overheard).
+On one hand, researchers have noted some apparently communicative patterns in women's copulatory vocalizations that suggest some parallels with those of other primates (including an invitation to sperm competition, given that female sexual vocalizations, like those of other primates, serve as "copulation calls" noticeable to other men and exciting to them if overheard).
 One study, for instance, has noted that female sexual vocalizations tend to become more intense as she approaches orgasm.
 At orgasm her vocalizations are usually discrete and are not random, appearing related to observed contractions of the superficial perivaginal striated muscles; these in turn probably correlate with each wave of erotic pleasure.
 The vocalization tends to become very rapid, with a regular rhythm that includes equal note lengths and intervals between notes, which male vocalization typically lacks.
 This is especially frequent when her orgasm occurs during penile-vaginal intercourse.
 By exciting her partner with her vocalizations and bringing about his orgasm at that point, she helps ensure that the seminal pool is available for her cervix to dip into as her vagina relaxes after her orgasm.
 Copulatory vocalizations may also be a type of mate retention behaviour.
-One study found that women who perceived a high risk of infidelity in their relationship were more likely to utilize copulatory vocalizations in order to fake an orgasm, along with other mate retention behaviours.
+One study found that women who perceived a high risk of infidelity in their relationship were more likely to utilize copulatory vocalizations in order to fake an orgasm, along with other mate-retention behaviours.

-On the other hand, recent studies have indicated that most copulatory vocalizations in women do not accompany their own orgasm, but rather their partner’s ejaculation.
-The study showed that the man typically finds the woman’s vocalization arousing and highly exciting, and that the woman herself is aware of this.
+On the other hand, a recent study has indicated that most copulatory vocalizations in women do not accompany their own orgasm, but rather their partner's ejaculation.
+The study showed that the man typically finds the woman's vocalization arousing and highly exciting, and that the woman herself is aware of this.
 Most women in the study, furthermore, indicated that they vocalized during intercourse to make their man ejaculate more quickly, or to boost his enjoyment or self-esteem, or both.
 A correlation has been found between the frequency of vocalizations and sexual satisfaction for both men and women.

 The reasons that women gave for wanting to force a quick ejaculation include the alleviation of the female's pain, fatigue, or even boredom, or simply to stay within some imposed time restriction for sexual activity.
 Reasons for wanting to boost the male self-esteem included reinforcing the pair bond that intercourse helps to strengthen, and thus reducing emotional and sexual infidelity and abandonment.
 The researchers note that all of these goals are apparently congruent with female copulatory vocalizations in non-human primates.